PaloAltoNetworks/prisma-cloud-compute-operator/docs/Kubernetes/resource_spec.md

   - **defenderConfig.monitorServiceAccounts** (string)
   Must be true or false.
   - **defenderConfig.nodeLabels** (string)
   Label to use as a nodeSelector for Defenders.
-Specify a label and value (e.g. "kubernetes.io/hostname=node-name").
+Specify a label and value (e.g. 'kubernetes.io/hostname: "node-name"').
   - **defenderConfig.privileged** (string)
   Run Defender in privileged mode.
   Must be true or false.